 1.2 This policy has a Standard Operating Procedure (SOP) that remains restricted under exemptions covered by the Freedom of Information Act.

 2. Summary of changes to policy

 3.1.
-This policy applies to all operational police officers.
+This policy applies to all operational police officers and police staff.

 4.1.
 This policy details the procedures, responsibilities and arrangements necessary to enable Kent Police to maintain effective operational standards where there are spontaneous and unplanned duties near water that may involve significant risk of injury.

 5.1.
 Individuals engaged in operational work near to sources of water that present significant risk to life or health are expected to assess the situation and identify appropriate action to be taken in order to minimise any potential risk of injury or danger to themselves, colleagues or the public who may be assisting them.